-- You may be able to take out more than one saver card and take advantage of multiple bonuses.
+- You might be able to take out more than one saver card and take advantage of multiple bonuses.

 - You are limited to shopping with the store you’ve been saving with and you might struggle to find everything you want to buy.

 - You might save more money by shopping around for better deals in other stores.

 - Start saving early in the year to build up your savings.
 Some schemes won’t let you join after a certain date.